Leg: Robotic leg

 A robotic leg is moved by an actuator, which is a type of motor for moving or controlling a mechanism or system.
-It is operated by a source of energy, usually in the form of an electric current, hydraulic fluid pressure or pneumatic pressure, and converts that energy into some kind of motion.
+It is operated by a source of energy, usually in the form of an electric current, hydraulic fluid pressure or pneumatic pressure, and converts that energy into motion.

 Prosthetic leg

 A prosthetic leg is an artificial leg that is used to replace one that has been lost.